Print Friendly

 In some instances absolutive antipassives have become idiomatic expressions:

-Tij to eat something tijon(ik) to eat people
+Tij to eat something tijon(ik) to eat human flesh

 K’am to receive, take k’aman(ik) to become used to something